 - Find a card that suits your needs best.
 If you’re facing a large balance and need time to pay down your debt, you may want to look for a card with a longer introductory APR period, versus a card that offers rewards.

 - Avoid making purchases on the card.
-If you do plan to use the card for everyday purchases while you pay down your debt, pay off the new charges in full every month, AND make a payment toward the debt you transferred.
+If you do plan to use the card for everyday purchases while you pay down your debt, pay off the new charges on-time and in full every billing cycle, AND make a payment toward the debt you transferred.
 Otherwise you might dig yourself deeper into a debt hole.
-If at all possible try not to use the card for any other transactions (purchases or cash advances ) so you can focus on paying down your debt.
+If at all possible try not to use the card for any other transactions, purchases or cash advances, so you can focus on paying down your debt.

 - Don’t use or close your old credit card.
 Canceling your old account can hurt your credit score because doing so can worsen your debt utilization ratio, so it’s best to leave the card alone at least until the debt you’ve transferred is paid off.
-It’s also not advisable to keep using your old card during this time, or you could end up in worse debt than when you started.
+If your old card still has a balance remaining, it is important to make those payments on-time as well.
+It’s also not advisable to keep using your old card during this time for new purchases or cash advances, or you could end up in worse debt than when you started.
 One trick is to cut up the old card, reducing the temptation to spend.
-(If you think you are at risk of running up new debt on the old card, consider closing it.
-The temporary reduction in your credit score may be a small price to pay for protecting your financial future.)
+If you think you’re at risk of running up new debt on the old card, consider closing it.
+The temporary reduction in your credit score may be a small price to pay for protecting your financial future.

 - Calculate the balance transfer fee.
 Balance transfer credit cards typically charge a balance transfer fee anywhere from 2% – 5% of the amount of each balance transfer.
 So do the math, if the card charges a balance transfer fee, make sure transferring a balance makes financial sense for you.
-There are some credit cards that offer a $0 introductory balance transfer fee if you transfer your balance within a specific time period, usually within 60 days of opening your account.
+Also, do some research, there may be some credit cards that offer a $0 introductory balance transfer fee if you transfer your balance within a specific time period, usually within 60 days of opening your account.

 - What happens after the introductory APR period ends to any remaining promotional balances?
 After the introductory period ends, typically the standard variable (or fixed rate) APR will be applied to any unpaid promotional balances and any new balance transfers.
-Double check with the card issuer as to how any remaining promotional balances will be assessed once the introductory APR period ends, and what the standard variable APR you have been approved for is.
+However there may be some credit cards or promotions that may charge you interest based on the beginning balance, if you do not pay off the full balance by the end of the promotional period, so be sure you understand what each balance transfer program offers.
+Double check with the card issuer as to how any remaining promotional balances will be assessed once the introductory APR period ends, and what the variable or fixed Annual Percentage Rate (APR) you have been approved for is.